Marshfield, Massachusetts: Transportation

 Massachusetts Route 3, also known as the Pilgrims Highway, skirts the town along the Pembroke town line, and can be accessed in Marshfield via the Route 139 exit.
 Route 139 loops through the town, with a long portion passing along the beaches of the Ocean Bluff and Fieldston neighborhoods before heading north and east into Pembroke.
 Route 3A also passes through the town, entering from the south in Duxbury and exiting over the North River into Scituate.

 There is daily bus service connecting with the MBTA station in Braintree and another bus connecting with South Station in Boston.
-The nearest train station is the Greenbush station in Scituate.
-There is a commuter ferry to Boston available in Hingham.
+The nearest MBTA Commuter Rail station Greenbush station in neighboring Scituate, which is also the terminus.
+There is also a commuter ferry to Boston available in Hingham.
 The nearest major airport is Logan International Airport in Boston.
 The area is also served by T.F.
 Green Airport in Rhode Island and the town's own municipal airport for general aviation.
 The nearest freight rail service is in Wareham.